The Patterns Initiative

 Bring Patterns of Meaning to Your Students

-Give your students an unforgettable learning experience that connects creativity, history, and innovation, and opens their eyes to future possibilities.
+Give your students an unforgettable experience that ignites their imagination, connects creativity with real-world innovation, and helps forge the future of American manufacturing.

 Learn More